insight-creative/Insight-Creative-2021/content/careers/copywriter.md

 ## Compensation & Benefits

-In business for over 35 years, Insight Creative offers a collaborative, fun and challenging work environment with great energy and a down-to-earth team.
+In business for over 35 years, Insight Creative offers a collaborative, fun, and challenging work environment with great energy and a down-to-earth team.

 We also offer an excellent benefits package.
 This includes: